 The Three Core Tenets or Ethics

 - Earth care.
 This implies provision for all forms of life.
 The idea is that a healthier earth will better enable humans to thrive.
 This first tenet of permaculture trickles down into all aspects of the system.
-While permaculture recognizes that not everyone is in a position to grow all of their own food, it does require that all choose to make purchases that are compatible with a healthy environment.
+Permaculture recognizes that not everyone is in a position to grow all of their own food.
+However, it does require that all choose to make purchases that are compatible with a healthy environment.

 - People care.
 This implies that all people should have access to the resources necessary for life.
 Enjoyable lifestyles free from tedium are also a priority.
-Permaculture emphasizes that all people have value and should be treated with respect.
+Permaculture emphasizes that all people have value and deserve respect.
 It also encourages strong community ties, fostered by local trade.

 - Fair share.
 This implies that no one should take more than they need from the system and that all should return what they do not need back to the system.
 Permaculturists tend to view the third tenet as the antithesis of the industrial model.